 In SUVS testing, a 4WD 4Runner Trail went from zero to 60 miles per hour in 7.8 seconds, which is about average among competing SUVs.

 The EPA estimates fuel economy at 19 miles per gallon combined (17 city/22 highway) for RWD models and 18 miles per gallon combined (17 city/21 highway) for all 4WD 4Runners.
 Those numbers are typical for a traditional SUV, but well behind those of most V6-powered crossovers.

 Outstanding off-road capability; strong V6 engine; ample cargo capacity; optional third-row seat.

-The 2015 Toyota 4Runner is a rugged body-on-frame SUV that has more off-road capability than almost any rival, but as a daily driver it’s lacking a bit of refinement.
+The 2016 Toyota 4Runner is a rugged body-on-frame SUV with more off-road capability than almost any rival, but as a daily driver it’s lacking a bit of refinement.